srimantapal205/Subject-Wise-Question---Answer/Azuere DataBricks/AzureDatabricksQuestionAnswer.md

     - Compatibility: Works seamlessly with Apache Spark and Databricks environments.

-**Answer:** The main differences between transformations and actions in Spark are as follows:
+### Question 3: What is the main differences between transformations and actions in Spark are as follows:
 1. Definition:
     - Transformation: A function that modifies data by creating a new DataFrame or RDD from an existing one.
     - Action: A function that triggers the execution of transformations and produces a non-DataFrame or non-RDD result.